NYPL-publicdomain/greenbooks/README.md

 ## Green Books project
-The Green Book was a travel guide published between 1936 and 1966 that listed hotels, restaurants, bars, gas stations, etc. where black travelers would be welcome.
+The Green Book was a travel guide published between 1936 and 1966 that listed hotels, restaurants, bars, gas stations, etc. where Black travelers would be welcome.

 This repository hosts data extracted from the [original Green Book collection](http://digitalcollections.nypl.org/collections/the-green-book#/?tab=about&amp;scroll=0) held by NYPL's Schomburg Center for Research in Black Culture in order to create searchable PDFs of the 21 volumes, as well as to power a set of experimental interfaces by the Brian Foo of NYPL Labs.
 The interface is designed to encourage you to explore these books and map them in your mind -- to think about the trips you could take, can take, will take.
 See how the size of the world can change depending on the color of your skin.